okleber/cluster/README.md

 ### Developer

-Write to developer @ hadoopol.com and be part of development team.
+Write to me @ kleber.works and be part of development team.

-This app was tested using Ansible version 2.9.10 on top of python 3.8.5
+This app was tested using Ansible version 2.12 on top of python 3.9.9

 ### Support